Nikon Coolpix A

-The Nikon Coolpix A is digital large-sensor compact camera announced by Nikon on March 5, 2013.
+The Nikon Coolpix A is large sensor digital compact camera announced by Nikon on March 5, 2013.
 It is Nikon's first consumer-oriented camera with a DX (APS-C) sensor, announced on March 5, 2013.
 It is the company's flagship Coolpix camera, but has Program/Shutter priority/Aperture priority/Manual (PSAM) modes and menu system which is much more similar to a DSLR than its Coolpix predecessors.